 For example, charging a fixed ‘per project’ fee means that everyone has agreed on the budget from the outset and there are no nasty surprises for either party further down the line.
 This can help you to plan your income and quote to cover contingencies that might affect the scope of the project.
 One problem is that, if you underestimate the workload, you can end up losing out financially so always make sure you build in time and money for the unexpected.

-A good starting point is www.yourrate.co where you simply add your target annual salary, the number of billable hours you plan to work per week and the number of weeks’ annual leave you would like to take per year.
+A good starting point is Your Rate where you simply add your target annual salary, the number of billable hours you plan to work per week, and the number of weeks’ annual leave you would like to take per year.
 This calculator will instantly work out the daily and hourly rates you would need to charge to achieve your targets.

 If you want a calculation that’s more thorough because it includes your overheads and encourages you to think realistically about billable versus non-billable hours (i.e. time you’ll spend on admin, accounts, marketing, etc.) then I recommend Ryan Robinson’s Infographic on the Creative Live blog.

 The figure you need to earn per month/year will give you an idea of the lowest rates you can set and stay financially secure – this is your Minimum Acceptable Rate (MAR).
-Of course, you shouldn’t be aiming to just be getting by.
+Of course, you should be aiming for more than just getting by.
 The amount you want to earn will give you a rate to charge or, at the very least, work towards.